Halloween Brownies (Leftover Candy Brownies)

 Sabrina’s Halloween Brownies Recipe

 If your kids are anything like mine, then every year, they want to get as much Halloween candy as possible.
 Who can blame them?!
 Trick or treating plus leftovers from what was handed out usually means a big surplus of fun-sized chocolate.
-Of course you can eat the candy all year round, but it doesn’t feel quite as special after a week or so.
-This fun, super chocolaty Brownie Recipe keeps the Halloween magic alive for a bit longer!
+Of course, you can eat the candy all year round, but it doesn’t feel quite as special after a week or so.
+This fun, super chocolatey Brownie Recipe keeps the Halloween magic alive for a bit longer!

 Recipe Card